OpenLinux as part of SIM7600E-H modules

 simcom@VirtualBox:~/Desktop/OpenLinux/sim_open_sdk$ make rootfs

-For Linux users, it will be relevant to compile the module driver:
+For users Linux It will be relevant to compile the module driver:

 simcom@VirtualBox:~/Desktop/OpenLinux/sim_open_sdk$ make kernel_module